Skip to main content

 Overdraft Repayment Difficulties

-We understand that due to a number of reasons, falling behind on your repayments can happen.
-Our commitment is to work with you to try to find a way to help make your repayments a little more manageable.
-If you're in arrears, or worried that you soon might be, talk to us before a small problem becomes a big one.
+We understand that people can fall behind on their repayments for lots of reasons.
+Whatever the reason, we want to help you find a way to make repayments easier to manage.
+If you’re in arrears now, or worried that you might get into difficulties, please talk to us.
+We can help – before a small problem becomes a big one.

 Contact us early

-It is really important that you get in contact with us as early as possible if you’re concerned.
-This will give us both the best chance to work together on a solution.
+It's really important that you get in touch with us as soon as possible, if you’re concerned.
+This gives us the best chance to work together to find a solution.

-You can also reach out to the Money Advice & Budgeting Service (MABS), a national, free, confidential and independent service for people in debt or in financial difficulty.
-Contact them on 0818 07 2000.
-Lines are open Monday to Friday, 9am to 8pm, or visit their website.
+You can also contact the Money Advice & Budgeting Service (MABS), which is a free, confidential and independent service for people who are in debt or in financial difficulty.
+Call MABS on 0818 07 2000.
+Lines are open Monday to Friday, 9am to 8pm, or visit the MABS website.

 What fees and charges could I face?

-• Interest rate: 12% per annum as well as the authorized overdraft rate of 15% variable.
-This is 1% per month greater than the current interest rate on your account.
-Interest accrues daily and is added to your account quarterly.
+• Interest rate: 12% a year, plus the authorised overdraft rate of 15% variable.
+This is 1% per month more than the current interest rate on your account.
+Interest is charged daily and is added to your account quarterly.

-• Unpaid items: A charge of €10 will be applied to your current account for all unpaid Direct Debits, Standing Orders or Cheques.
+• Unpaid items: €10 will be charged to your current account for each unpaid Direct Debit, Standing Order and Cheque.

 How can I avoid these fees and charges?

-For Small to Medium Enterprises (SMEs) in or facing repayment difficulties, read our Guide for Small to Medium Enterprises facing financial difficulties.
+If you are a Small to Medium Enterprise (SME) and are experiencing financial challenges or repayment difficulties, please read our Guide for Small to Medium Enterprises facing financial difficulties.
+It explains how we can support your business.
+Copies are also available in all PTSB branches.

 Warning: Missed payment data will be reported to the Central Credit Register (CCR), as required by law.
 This may affect your future ability to borrow.